1916–1921 Club

-The 1916–1921 Club was founded in the 1940s.
-The motivation for the Club was to heal the divisions created by the Irish Civil War.
+The 1916–1921 Club is an Irish republican commemorative organisation in Ireland.
+Founded in the 1940s, the motivation for the Club was to heal the divisions created by the Irish Civil War.
 Protagonists from both sides were invited to join.
 The Association of the Old Dublin Brigade, Óglaigh na hÉireann was also open to the surviving members of the War of Independence.
 The Club incorporated the Association in the early 1980s as their membership declined.

 Membership of the Club is open to all Irish citizens who subscribe to the objectives and accept the documents upon which it bases its objectives.
-Past Presidents have included Captain James Kelly, Sean O’Mahony, Ernest Cowan, James Fanning, Jim Doyle, Nora Comiskey, Maire Ui Nuallain, General Michael J Costello and many veterans of the war of independence including Commandant Sean Sheridan and Commandant Vincent Byrne.
+Past Presidents have included Captain James Kelly, Sean O’Mahony, Ernest Cowan, James Fanning, Jim Doyle, Nora Comiskey, Maire Ui Nuallain, General Michael J. Costello and many veterans of the war of independence including Commandant Sean Sheridan www.cavantownlands.com and Commandant Vincent Byrne.